peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBORObject.md

  value.
 * `boolean CanFitInInt32()`<br>
  Deprecated.
-Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
+Instead, use.CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
- Instead, use CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.
+ Instead, use.CanValueFitInInt32(), if the application allows only CBOR integers, or (cbor.isNumber() &&cbor.AsNumber().CanFitInInt32()),   if the application allows any CBOR Object convertible to an integer.